suryashantan/ELK-SIEM-Project/README.md

 # ELK-SIEM-Project
-Centralized Log Monitoring and Threat Detection using ELK Stack (SIEM Project)
+Design and Implementation of a Centralized Log Monitoring and Threat Detection using ELK Stack (SIEM Project)

 ---